jessica-woodgate/RAWL-E/README.md

-# RAWL-E
+# PriNE
-Operationalising Rawlsian ethics in reinforcement learning for ethical norm emergence in multi-agent systems
+Principles for (ethical) norm emergence using reinforcement learning in multi-agent systems

 Create virtual environment using: